 Complaints procedure: What to do if you’re not happy

-We value all our clients, and we aim to resolve any concerns or complaint you may have about our service quickly and to our mutual satisfaction.
-We want to deal with your concerns fairly and therefore need time to provide a considered response.
+We value all our clients and aim to resolve any concerns or complaint you may have about our service quickly and to our mutual satisfaction.
+We want to deal with your concerns fairly and will therefore need time to provide you with a considered response.

 The quickest way to resolve a concern or query about our service to you is by approaching the person you have had most contact with, in relation to the matter.
 If that does not resolve your concerns or, if you would prefer not to speak to that person, then we encourage you to speak to the Partner who has ultimate responsibility for your work as set out in our client care letter.

 We will endeavour to acknowledge your concerns within no later than three working days of receipt and to then address your concerns within eight weeks of our acknowledgement.

 If your concerns have still not been satisfactorily resolved and you wish to make a formal complaint, please contact our Designated Complaints Handler (DCH) using the procedure set out below.

 If your concerns have still not been satisfactorily resolved and you wish to make a formal complaint, please contact our DCH.
 It will help us to address your complaint more quickly if you can set out your concerns in writing.